polarityio/securonix-siem/README.md

 Password for the provided Securonix username

-### Search For Employee ID

-If enabled, the integration will search Securonix for Employee IDs in the channels specified by the Channel Entity Filter.
-This option should be used in conjunction with a Channel Entity Filter on the "Annotated Entities" entity type.

-If you do not see the "Annotated Entities" type under the Manage Integration Data option you will need to uncomment the "string" entityType in the integration's `config.js` file on the server.
-After uncommenting this entity type, you will need to increment the version within the integration's `package.json` file and then restart your Polarity Server.

 ### Search Incidents

 If enabled, allows you to search Securonix for Incidents related to searched entities.